brainboxdotcc/DPP/docpages/make_a_bot/windows_vs.md

 ## Text Tutorial

+\note If you wish to use Coroutines, you must use VS 2022.
+If wish to use VS 2019, you must compile DPP with `DPP_NO_CORO.

 1. Make sure you have Visual Studio 2019 or 2022.
 Community, Professional or Enterprise work fine.
 These instructions are not for Visual Studio Code.
 You can [download the correct version here](https://visualstudio.microsoft.com/downloads/).
 Note that older versions of Visual Studio will not work as they do not support enough of the C++17 standard.
 2. Clone the [template project](https://github.com/brainboxdotcc/windows-bot-template/).
 Be sure to clone the entire project and not just copy and paste the `.cpp` file.
 3. Double click on the `MyBot.sln` file in the folder you just cloned: